 There are people you want to listen to a bit more carefully than others.
 These are your confidants who are close to you and unconditionally want what is best for you.
 They also must have the wisdom and self acceptance that allows them to be more “seeing” if you will, and less judgmental.
 These people are very rare.
 Coaches, mentors, teachers, long time friends, and closest relatives might be able to play that role.

 Be careful: Manipulators especially what I call “Cunning Deceiptful Manipulators” will try to put you down for their personal gains, pretending to give you honest advice to help you.
 These are not the people you want to take their word to heart.
 Even if you thought they were right in their judgment,.
 They are there to hurt you and the best thing is to stay away from them and not give them a chance to judge you.
 Try to use statements like “Do not make this about me…” or ” I am not here to hear your opinion of me, I want this problem solved….” etc. Even if you think you can take it, do not take feedback from these sharks.
-(To learn more about the personality I am talking about, please click here to see this video on youtube).
+(To learn more about the personality I am talking about, Watch the video below.

 Luckily most people are not cunning, and it is OK to observe and listen to their clues when interacting with you.
 There are some tips so not to get tied up in ego and blinded from learning about self during conversations.
 One of them is to try to distant yourself from the situation as if the input is about someone else not you.
 A third party.
 This helps one be more objective and tolerant to the input.
 Another tip is to listen and not rush into responding or defending.
 This is hard but worth it.
 Just listen, take a deep breath and say “tell me more…” instead of rushing into conclusions or getting emotional.
 It is difficult but doable…most of the time 🙂